 Balanced, filling and easy to eat in the allotted time!
 That’s the plan anyway,

-As the colder months approach I will want to send in hot food but if our school does not have any reheating facilities I either have to send in a flask or think again.
+As the colder months approach I want to send in hot food but schools don’t allow any reheating of food in school, so cold lunch it will have to be but probably a safer option too!

 I would love to hear what your children love to see in their lunchboxes too!